 Under the claims-made policy, you are covered when the claim is made while the insurance policy is active.
 Losses must have occurred after the policy’s retroactive date.
 The retroactive date determines how old a loss can be for the claim to be covered.

-You will be uninsured once the policy expires or is cancelled.
-These policies usually have lower premiums, but might pose problems once cancelled or switched to a different policy.
+You will be uninsured once the policy expires or is canceled.
+These policies usually have lower premiums, but might pose problems once canceled or switched to a different policy.